There’s been plenty of doom and gloom content about COVID-19—and rightfully so. This is a serious problem that won’t be disappearing any time soon.

 Remote hiring is a key part of the future of work and it seems like companies will be forced to adapt faster than they expected.
 But the transition doesn’t have to be so overwhelming.

-If you want to learn more to brace yourself for more remote work and hiring, download our guide to remote-first hiring.
+If you want to learn more to brace yourself for remote work, remote hiring, and the task of building a distributed engineering team, download our guide to remote hiring.

 The latests news and articles